openshift/geard/README.md

         (unsymlinked) on the stop operation.
 Disabled services are not automatically started on reboot.
 The "start" operation against a gear will reenable the service.

+      slices/
+        gear.slice        # default slice
+        gear-small.slice  # more limited slice

+        All slice units are created in this directory.
+At the moment, the two slices are defaults and are created on first startup of the process, enabled, then started.
+More advanced cgroup settings must be configured after creation, which is outside the scope of this prototype.

+        All containers are created in the "gear-small" slice at the moment.

       data/
         TBD (reserved for gear unique volumes)